finiteloopme/finiteloopme.github.io/_posts/2015-12-03-getting-started-with-apiman-using-docker.md

     - mac-os-x
 ---
 # Developer's guide to start working with APIMan
+## What is APIMan?
 [APIMan ](http://apiman.io) is an open source project for developing an API management solution.

+## About this article
+APIMan has a very interesting value proposition.
+As a technical individual, I find it easy to get started with a project by developing features, add-ons.
+I couldn't find a *easy* way to get started with APIMan - purely *from a development* perspective.
+Hopefully this article will help a developer to get started quickly with development on APIMan project.

 ## Core features of APIMan are:
 1. **API governance**: flexible, policy-based runtime governance of the API.
 Ability to offer same API through multiple plans, allowing different levels of service to different API consumers.